VOLTTRON/volttron/docs/source/specifications/Weather_Service_Spec.rst

 Base weather agent features:
  1. Caching

-    The weather service will provide basic caching capability so that repeated request for same data can be returned from cache instead of network round trip to the weather data provider.
+    The weather service provides basic caching capability so that repeated request for same data can be returned from cache instead of network round trip to the weather data provider.
 This is also useful to limit the number of request made to the provider as most weather data provider